 Skip to Content

-A Sri Lankan fish curry made with fresh thalapath fish(sailfish)cooked in Lankan spices and condiments pounded in a mortar and pestle for maximum flavor.
+A Sri Lankan fish curry made with fresh thalapath fish(sailfish)cooked in Lankan spices and condiments pounded in a mortar and pestle for maximum flavour.

-Sri Lankan red chilli fish curry(Thalapath malu mirisata)that I’ve given here is authentic and gives you the true flavors of the coastal cities.
+The Sri Lankan red chilli fish curry(Thalapath malu mirisata)that I’ve given here is authentic and gives you the true flavours of the coastal cities.

 Ask any Sri Lankan and they’ll tell you, they won’t have it any other way because it’s a taste of home.